octobercms/docs/help-developer-guide.md

     _field-container.htm         <== Field container (partial)
     _field_baloon-selector.htm   <== Field\Baloon Selector (partial)

-View files must end with the `.htm` file extension but `.html` is also accepted (todo).
+View files must end with the `.htm` file extension.

 <a name="class-naming" class="anchor" href="#class-naming"></a>
 ### Class naming

 There is a number of class suffixes and prefixes that we recommend to use.

-> Don't get naming paralysis.
-Yes, names are very important but they're not important enough to waste huge amounts of time on.
-If you can't think up a good name in five minutes, move on.

 1. Manager
 1. Builder